How to become a great scientist?

 Quite a while ago I received the tip from Tineke en Marjolein to listen to a couple of podcasts and watch some popular scientific programs.
 During a training, Tineke had heard of the notion ‘developing a talent for science’, which stated that you can develop as a scientist by listening to other scientists and researchers.

-Podcasts are very popular at the moment; they are a sort of radio shows made available on the Internet for downloading to a computer or mobile device, typically available as a series, new installments of which can be received by subscribers automatically.
-Podcasts are normally focussed on a particular topic varying in length between 10 to 60 minutes.
+Podcasts are very popular at the moment; they are a sort of radio shows made available on the Internet for downloading to a computer or mobile device, typically available as a series, new instalments of which can be received by subscribers automatically.
+Podcasts are normally focused on a particular topic varying in length between 10 to 60 minutes.
 Sometimes there is one presenter, sometimes more, sometimes it is in the form of an interview.
 Most podcasts can be downloaded and listened to any time you would like.

 I don’t listen very often to podcasts or watch TV so my question is: who has some more suggestions for (popular) scientific programs or podcasts?
 Share them in the comments below and others will benefit as well.